William Brewster (ornithologist): Early bird study

-At about the age of 10, Brewster became close friends with a boy his age, Daniel French.
+At about the age of 10, Brewster became close friends with a boy his age, Daniel Chester French.
 French's father was a hunter and amateur taxidermist who displayed his skill in cases in his home.
 Brewster's father gave him a gun and taught him to shoot, providing a means of collecting birds to study.
 In the nineteenth century, shooting was the usual way of collecting specimens.
 Binoculars were not generally available until the early twentieth century.
 In his book, Birds of the Cambridge Region, Brewster himself wrote, "On January 1, 1862, my friend Mr. Daniel C. French called at our house to give me my first lesson in taxidermy, an art known in those days to but very few persons save the professional bird stuffers."
 By 1865, Brewster had several cases of mounted birds and a collection of nests and eggs.
 A few years later, he learned to make skins and gave up mounting stuffed birds.

 Brewster kept detailed records of his observations and continued to do so for the rest of his life.
 To encourage his interests, his father presented him with the five volumes of Audubon's Ornithological Biography.

 Career and accomplishments

 In 1880, he became assistant in charge of the collection of birds and mammals in the Boston Society of Natural History, and in 1885 became curator of mammals and birds at the Museum of Comparative Zoology at Harvard University, working closely with director Alexander Agassiz and Elizabeth Hodges Clark, where he served until his death, though after 1900 he cared for birds alone, and he left his position at the Boston Society of Natural History in 1887.
-He also devoted substantial time to his own private museum of ornithology.
+He also devoted substantial time to his own private museum of ornithology and studied birds at his 300-acre rural property, which he called October Farm, in Concord, Massachusetts.